Evaluating The Complete Financial Picture

 - The following paycheck was on 10/30 and that check was for November’s expenses.
 November’s Expense Trackers began on 10/30.

 I also incorporate a color-coding scheme to easily track transactions for each type of expense.
-Some of the regular expense categories include food, debt, utilities, health and pet.
+Some of the regular expense categories include food, debt, utilities, health/beauty and pet.
 I use a designated highlighter color for each category and use the same category colors every month for consistency.

 There are several different worksheets used in conjunction to help keep track of expenses and debt payments.
 Taking ownership and accountability of spending has been extremely helpful and astonishing.